Beta Apodis

-The spectrum of this star matches the characteristics of a K0 III, which, according to models of stellar evolution, indicates that it is in the giant star stage, having exhausted the supply of hydrogen at its core.
+The spectrum of this star matches a stellar classification of K0 III, which, according to models of stellar evolution, indicates that it is in the giant star stage, having exhausted the supply of hydrogen at its core.
 The measured angular diameter of this star is 2.09±0.11 mas.
 At the estimated distance of this star, this yields a physical size of about 11 times the radius of the Sun.
-The expanded outer atmosphere of Beta Apodis has an effective temperature of about 4,900 K. This heat is causing it to glow with the characteristic orange hue of a K-type star.
+The expanded outer atmosphere of Beta Apodis has an effective temperature of about 4,855 K. This heat is causing it to glow with the characteristic orange hue of a K-type star.

 Naming

 In Chinese caused by adaptation of the European southern hemisphere constellations into the Chinese system, 異雀 (Yì Què), meaning Exotic Bird, refers to an asterism consisting of β Apodis, ζ Apodis, ι Apodis, γ Apodis, δ Octantis, δ1 Apodis, η Apodis, α Apodis and ε Apodis.
 Consequently, β Apodis itself is known as 異雀三 (Yì Què sān, the Third Star of Exotic Bird.)